Contributed By Campos Ferreira, Sá Carneiro – CS Associados

 The Supreme Court of Justice sustained that the representations and warranties given in two share purchase agreements constituted guarantee obligations (obrigações de garantia), whereby the sellers fully assumed the risk of non-verification of what was represented and warranted.
 It was further sustained that, under such clauses, the sellers shall be liable for the divergences between what was represented and warranted and the true reality of the target company, regardless of their fault in such divergence.
 The Court deemed these clauses, and the “automatic guarantying system” created by them, to be valid under the parties’ contractual freedom.

 Under Portuguese civil law, objective liability, ie, liability independent of fault, is an exception, the rule being that the fault of the breaching party is a necessary pre-requisite for liability, thus one of the main points of dispute regarding representation and warranties clauses was (is) whether there is an obligation to compensate in the absence of fault in the breach of the representations and warranties.

 In this ruling, the Supreme Court of Justice seems to answer positively to such query, albeit with a significant technical contour, sustaining that the breach of a representation and warranty shall not be understood as a contractual breach triggering an indemnification obligation, but as trigger of a contractual obligation to pay to the purchaser (regardless of the existence or absence of fault of the seller) the amount correspondent to the financial-economic difference between the value of the company as represented and warranted by the seller and its actual value.

-A considerable number of questions remain, however, unanswered, but the singularity of the ruling should be considered as an important precedent related to M&A.
+However, a considerable number of questions remain unanswered, but the singularity of the ruling should be considered as an important precedent related to M&A.